practicalli/spacemacs/install-spacemacs/clojure-lsp/snippets.md

 The `:additional-snippets` key has a collection of hash-maps, with each hash-map representing a snippet.

-`$n` represents a tab-stop, where the `TAB` key will jump throughout the snippet. `n` is an integer number that represents the order of the tab-stops.
+`$n` represents a tab-stop, where the `TAB` key will jump throughout the snippet. `n` is an integer number to define the order of the tab-stops, e.g. `$1`, `$2`, $3.

 `$0` is a special tab-stop that denotes the end of the tab-stops, ending the snippet interaction.

-`${n:placeholder text}` allows text to be placed at the tab-stop, to give an indication as to the value to be completed.
-The placeholder text is automatically highlighted when tabbing into the tab-stop.
-Highlighting the text is not guaranteed for the `$0` tab-stop.
+`${n:placeholder text}` allows text to be placed at the tab-stop to give an indication as to the value to be completed.
+The placeholder text is automatically highlighted when tabbing into the tab-stop, so typing a new value replaces the placeholder text.

+Highlighting and replacing the text does not work for the `$0` tab-stop, so placeholder text should not be used with this specific tab-stop.

 > #### Hint::Placeholder text not replaced in final tab stop
 > practicalli/clojure-lsp-snippets over-rides some existing built-in snippets at they include placeholder text in the final, S0, location.
 Practicalli snippets either replaces the final tab-stop with a consecutively numbered tab stop, or removes the placeholder text.